Second-Order Constrained Dynamic Optimization: Detail of SQP for Dynamical Systems

 \subsubsection{Merit function in SQP for dynamical systems}

-This section show show the AL merit function can determine the step size $\alpha$ in single- and multiple-shooting SQP for dynamical systems.
+This section show how the AL merit function can determine the step size $\alpha$ in SQP for dynamical systems.
 We take the multiple-shooting formulation as an example.
-Consider an optimization problem of cost $J$ associated with the trajectory of the dynamical system under constraints.
+Consider an optimization problem in \eqref{eq:SQP_multi}.